Mindfulness-Based Occupational Therapy

 - Awareness Tools and Skills: Share what you "know".
 The skills and tools must be embodied in order to be modeled or shared authentically.
 If any mindfulness skills, tools, or practices do not ring true for you, don’t use them.
 If you bring an awareness tool, practice, or skill as a therapeutic modality bring it with the intention that you will also benefit and grow from the practice.
 The OT becomes a part of the process of the authentic healing relationship.

 Explicitly guiding MBSR practices such as the body scan, formal sitting practice, mindful yoga, mindful walking practices.
 Practice with your client with the intention of authentically working with the practices as well.
+OTs must teach the formal practices from the inside meaning that they have a well-eestablish personal mindfulness practice first.
 Also using informal practices of mindfulness as a therapeutic modality.

-- Mindfulness of Client and Context: In-tune with client's experience by slowing down enough to be aware of subtleties of the situation and client in the moment.
+- Mindfulness of Client and Context: In-tune with client's experience by slowing down enough to be aware of subtleties of the situation, the context, and client in the moment.
 "Connecting rather than correcting" (Siegel, 2013), expressing compassion, and being motivated by personal empathic drives that are developed through personal awareness practices.
 Becoming present to the unfolding experience.
 Allowing the client to be fully seen and heard.

 - Research: Mindfulness and MBSR are very well researched.
 Use evidence-based knowledge to back up your recommendations.
 In 2012 there were 477 peer reviewed studies published on mindfulness.
 Nearly 100 randomized controlled trials had published by early 2014.
 Here is a link to a resource for Mindfulness Research: http://www.mindfulexperience.org/